 Prospective students should follow the University application requirements listed in the "General Admission Procedures" section of this catalog.
 In addition, prospective radiation therapy students will complete a separate application for admission.
 These applications, with supporting documentation, are accepted on January 30th of each year.
 A minimum GPA of 2.50 is required for entry into the Radiation Therapy Program.

 A prospective student should first meet with an Admissions Advisor.
-Advisors are located at each of the University campus offices.
-The prospective student will arrange to have transcripts from all other colleges and universities sent to National University.
-These courses will be evaluated for equality to National University Department of Radiation Therapy required prerequisite courses.
+The advisors are located at each of the University campus offices.
+The prospective student will arrange to have transcripts from all other Colleges and Universities sent to National University.
+These courses will be evaluated by the Registrar's Office for equivalency.
 All prospective students will enroll in RTT 201 Introduction to Radiation Therapy.
 This course will review all aspects of the Radiation Therapy curriculum, major and profession to provide applicants with a knowledge base to form their decision to enter the program.

 A Calculation Worksheet will be used to evaluate each prospective student's application packet by the Radiation Therapy Admissions Committee.
 The prospective student will be ranked in comparison to the other applicants during that application year.
 Application deadline is January 30th.